Orlando, FL in the News

 Orlando, FL Education Statistics

-Tips for Renting in Orlando
+Tips for renting in Orlando, FL

 In Orlando FL, it is against the law for landlords to discriminate against tenants.
 Similarly it is against the law for landlords to take punitive actions against tenants who notify the landlord of flawed conditions in the rental unit.
 This means landlords cannot raise the rent, shutoff utilities or lock the tenant from the property.
 Landlords who discriminate face serious charges and penalties, including reimbursing the tenant the equivalent of three-month’s rent.